 The Fashion Study Collection serves to enhance the learning experience of fashion design students and serious researchers by collecting objects pertaining to all aspects of dress in order to study, display and preserve the history, manufacture and craftsmanship of clothing, adornment, and textile production.

-The collection numbers some 3,000 pieces including couture, ready-to-wear, children’s wear, menswear, accessories, paper patterns and textile designs.
-Additionally, costumes from the early 19th century, to the mid-20th century, are housed in the archive.
+The collection numbers thousands of pieces, including couture, ready-to-wear, children’s wear, menswear, accessories, paper patterns and textile designs.
+Additionally, costumes from the nineteenth to the mid-twentieth century, are housed in the archive.
 It is intended to provide a hands-on experience for Fashion Design students in which they can select objects to study based on construction techniques, designer attribution or chronology.
-Examples include 18th century textiles, footwear, couture beading samples, and knitwear.
+Examples include eighteenth-century textiles, footwear, couture beading samples, and knitwear.
 Pieces from the collection have also been lent to prestigious museums across the country for exhibition.